How to Send Mass DMs on Twitter Safely in 2026

 - How recipients interact with your messages

-A new account might hit restrictions after 20-30 DMs.
+A new account might hit restrictions after 20 to 30 DMs.
 An established account with positive engagement history might send 100+ before seeing any friction.

 Cooldown Periods

-When you trigger Twitter's spam detection while sending bulk DMs, you'll encounter cooldown periods:
+When you trigger Twitter's spam detection while sending bulk DMs, you will encounter cooldown periods:

 - Soft rate limit: 30-minute cooldown, can resume after

-- Temporary restriction: 12-24 hours, account features limited
+- Temporary restriction: 12 to 24 hours, account features limited

 The goal is to never hit these limits.
-If you do, it's a signal your approach needs adjustment.
+If you do, it is a signal your approach needs adjustment.

 Safe Limits for Twitter Mass DM Campaigns